-I started with a list of 10 books, but I was forcing myself after the fifth title.
+I started with a list of 10 books but was forcing myself after the fifth title.
 Plus, I wanted books that were both mind-bending and interesting.
-Steven Bragg did not make the list, although I love his books.
+Steven Bragg did not make the list, although I appreciate his books.
 I didn’t want an owner’s manual on my list, which is what his insightful and instructional books generally are.

 I will go in reverse order as follows:

-Is it really an accounting book, or just a great book by an internal auditor who hooks you into the story at the very beginning?
+Is it an accounting book, or just a great one by an internal auditor who hooks you into the story at the beginning?

 I was once an internal auditor, and if I had a do-over in my career, I’d be tempted to spend my time working in forensic accounting.
 Perhaps that’s why I liked Extraordinary Circumstances by Cynthia Cooper so much.

 Who was behind the fraud?
 A CFO and a few others, as well as the CEO.
 This book should be mandatory reading in every college and university accounting program.
-If you haven’t read it, make it a priority.
+If you haven’t read it, consider making it a priority.

 Weighing in at number 4 is I May Be Wrong, But I Doubt It.
 The title alone gets Mr. Douglas Hicks on my shortlist.
 I tried giving this book to my wife when it arrived in the mail–no such luck.